-Papadopoulos Email Claims Trump Campaign Approved Meeting with Putin’s Office
+Papadopoulos Email Claims Trump Campaign Approved Meeting With Putin’s Office

 “It has been approved by our side,” Papadopoulos wrote.

-The campaign officials aren’t named in the documented, but Paul Manafort was campaign chairman at the time, and Clovis was in place as national co-chairman.
+The campaign officials aren’t named in the document, but Paul Manafort was campaign chairman at the time, and Clovis was in place as national co-chairman.

 There’s no evidence that the meeting ever occurred, but the email makes it sound like Trump officials put some planning into it (as opposed to suggesting that Papadopoulos conduct the meeting himself, if he felt like it).

 However, there’s reason to doubt Papadopoulos’s claim.
 It’s possible that he didn’t receive any approval and was just bragging to his Russian associate.
 (Trump’s right that Papadopoulos has now been proven to be a liar.)
-Furthermore, the email was included in an FBI agent’s affidavit supporting the criminal charges against Papdopoulos, but it’s not mentioned in the court documents describing his guilty plea and cooperation with Special Counsel Robert Mueller.
+Furthermore, the email was included in an FBI agent’s affidavit supporting the criminal charges against Papadopoulos, but it’s not mentioned in the court documents describing his guilty plea and cooperation with Special Counsel Robert Mueller.
 That may be because Mueller’s team determined that his assertion was untrue.

 Comments